 any change to the disaster management system that is pertinent to their role.

-NOTE — The drinking water utility/supplier shall determine the frequency of such communications in order to ensure that its state of preparedness is maintained.
+NOTE — The top management shall determine the frequency of such communications in order to ensure that its state of preparedness is maintained.

 Disaster management system communications — External

-The top management shall ensure that
+The top management shall assign a liaison officer (LO) to ensure that

 an arrangement with external organization involved in disaster management system is been set in order to receive prior communication.
 This will include the government authorities, other utilities providing the same or similar services, the media, users of the services, and the general public.